CA

 $6.99 / issue

-This issue and other back issues are not included in a Model Engineers' Workshop Magazine subscription.
+This issue and other back issues are not included in a Model Engineer & Workshop Magazine subscription.
 Subscriptions include the latest regular issue and new issues released during your subscription and start from as little as $4.42 per issue .
 If you're looking to subscribe please check out our Subscription Options

 Savings are calculated on the comparable purchase of single issues over an annualised subscription period and can vary from advertised amounts.
 Calculations are for illustration purposes only.
 Digital subscriptions include the latest issue and all regular issues released during your subscription unless otherwise stated.
 Your chosen term will automatically renew unless cancelled in the My Account area upto 24 hours before the end of the current subscription.

-Model Engineers' Workshop Magazine | Jun 17
+Model Engineer & Workshop Magazine | Jun 17

 PROTOTYPE TOOLING MANUFACTURE Few articles raised as much interest as Richard Smith’s tooling system introduced in MEW 248.
 As promised, he returns with details of the making of the main toolholder types.